RMoran98/pawsome-pudding/README.md

 - The Prize Draw page features a form with various inputs, allowing the user to submit their details for the chance to win a prize.
 It also includes a brief description of the prize.
 ![Prize Draw](documentation/form.png)

 - The submit button for the form redirects the user to a Thank You page with a short message thanking them for filling out the form, and assuring them that they will be contacted soon.
+The button changes appearance on hovering the mouse over it, and the cursor is displayed as a pointer, so the user can easily tell they are about to click it.
 ![Submit button](documentation/submit-button.png)

 #### Thank You